Charlie Chaplin’s 129th Birthday: Cars that drove the world’s funniest man!

 His first car was a 1929 Pierce Arrow Convertible, akin to a Rolls-Royce of his time.
 The Silver Arrow was built around a inline eight cylinder engine that was considered to be one of the most exquisite engines of its time.
 When it was launched it was priced at a stratospheric $8000 USD in the 1900s ($1,04,000 USD in today money).
 The iconic car recently surfaced going on sale on Ebay.
 The Pierce Arrow was considered as a premium brand, it was among the favorites of Hollywood celebrities.
 However the tough economic conditions during the Great Depression in the 1930s lead to its demise.

-Much later Chaplin upgraded to a Bentley S3 which he bought for another astonishing 65,000 Swiss francs.
+Much later Charlie Chaplin upgraded to a Bentley S3 which he bought for another astonishing 65,000 Swiss francs.
 The ultra luxurious S3 was powered by a BFG 6.2-liter 8-cylinder engine that has is still running with 1.09 lakh Kilometres on the meter.
 This piece of history was most recently owned by Quebecois author and comedian Yvon Deschamps.

 Get live Stock Prices from BSE and NSE and latest NAV, portfolio of Mutual Funds, calculate your tax by Income Tax Calculator, know market’s Top Gainers, Top Losers & Best Equity Funds.
 Like us on Facebook and follow us on Twitter.